krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Permissions can be defined on objects at any time.
 - The storage class is set at the object level.

-S3:__PutObjectLegalHold__ permissions privileges are limited to people with a business need

-S3 Versioning
-- enable in bucket (default disabled) or object

 S3 Lifecycle rules
 - automated changing storage class
 - applied to filtered objects: prefix, tags, object size (range)